GD Topic - Crime Against Women in India: Who Bears the Responsibility?

 Senior Executive - Editorial

-Group Discussion plays a major role in the MBA Admissions.
-Candidates planning to take MBA entrance exams must prepare for the GD round too.
-Check out the article below for a discussion on Crime Against Women in India.
+Group Discussion plays a major role in MBA Admissions.
+Candidates planning to take MBA entrance exams must prepare for GD round too.
+Check this article for a discussion on Crime Against Women in India.

 Crime Against Women in India